toluwalojurotimiayeni/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False
+Write a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False